syntaxia-baas/syntaxia-open-stack/README.md

 yarn db:push

 #### WEB APP ####
-# Create a .env.development file in the root at web app (../apps/web/) and server url.
+# Create a .env.development file in the root at web app (../apps/web/) and server url
+# as env variable.
 It should be something like below
 NEXT_PUBLIC_AWS_API_GATEWAY_URL=http://localhost:8080

 # Build the entire monorepo (shared packages, frontend, and backend).